farol360/ancora_isepe_eventos/README.md

 This is a tool built by [Maurício Fauth](https://github.com/mauriciofauth) and [Thiago Nardi](https://github.com/thnardi) to develop web apps.
 We have working on this since 2017 in [Farol 360](https://farol360.com.br) jobs.

 ## Getting Started

-The core of application are built with [Slim 3 Framework](https://www.slimframework.com).
-To understand the code you must focus on slim's *routes* and *dependecies* management and learn about his [middleware](https://www.slimframework.com/docs/v3/concepts/middleware.html) concept.

 We create a [guide](https://github.com/thnardi/ancora/blob/master/GUIDE.md) to help anyone who may be interested.